ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 | Welding (\$4,300 ÷ 2,000) | 2.15    |
 | Total                     | \$11.00 |

+### Are these numbers that we can use?

+- For taxes, reporting, and contracting: YES.
+- For the outsourcing decision: NO!
+- These numbers do not communicate information correctly.

 ### Cash flows if we outsource

 |                                                   |          |